Lab Members

 Lab Director

 Anne-Michelle (Ph.D.
 2007, UMass Amherst) is an Associate Professor of Linguistics at UBC.
 She is a phonologist specializing in acquisition, constraint-based grammars, learning algorithms, and child L1 and L2 production.
 She previously held faculty and researcher appointments at the University of Alberta, SFU and the Center for Human Growth and Development (UMichigan).
 In 2015, she published a textbook “Phonological Acquisition: Child Language and Constraint-Based Grammar” (Palgrave Macmillan).
-Her current and recent Insight Grants have studied L2 English production and perception among adults and children, especially among young and recently-arrived immigrants, as well as the acquisition of complex, interacting phonological patterns including Canadian Raising (in collaboration with Ashley Farris-Trimble).
+Her current projects focus on modeling French liaison, in both developing and end-state grammars (with Karen Jesney, Marie-Eve Bouchard, Tania Zamuner and others); the perception and acceptability of English onset cluster repairs, among L1 child and L2 adult listeners (with Claire Moore-Cantwell and others); and the acquisition of complex, interacting phonological patterns including Canadian Raising (with Ashley Farris-Trimble).

 Photo Credit: J. Craft